Difference Between Revenue and Earnings

 Key Differences

-- Revenue is the ability of the firm to use generate income and to earn better returns.
-Earning, on the other hand, is the profit of the firm by doing daily business activities.
+- Revenue is the firm's ability to generate income and earn better returns.
+On the other hand, earning is the firm's profit from daily business activities.

 - Revenue is related to the top line of the company.
 Earning is associated with the bottom line profits of the company.

-- Revenue can be calculated by multiplying no. of units to the price per unit.
+- Revenue can be calculated by multiplying units by the price per unit.
 Earnings can be calculated as the difference between revenue and expenses, taxes, depreciation expense, or interest paid.

 - Revenue denotes the operating income.
 Earning, on the other hand, denotes financial profitability.

 - Revenue is of lower preference; however, it does help to identify the profitability of the firm.
-Earning is given much higher preference by companies as it is an inflow to the firm and adds to the profitability of the firm.
+Earning is given much higher preference by companies as it is an inflow to the firm and adds to its profitability.

 Comparative Table